Mentors-Outreach/mentors-outreach/acceptable-use-policy.md

 Services provided do not constitute therapy or medical advice.
 Users must consult with a medical professional for medical decisions.
 Mentors Outreach Care user programs involving mental health providers are separate from the AUP.

-**Conclusion:**

-This AUP ensures a safe, respectful, and professional environment for users.
-Violations may result in account termination.
-Users are encouraged to regularly review the AUP for updates.